 Dyslexia, a specific learning disability, is more often investigated on the basis of its limitations than its strengths.
 The purpose of this article, which is primarily based on a survey of the scientific literature on the hidden potential of individuals with dyslexia, is to increase awareness amongst educators of the complexity of this disability and to offer a fair, even promising, representation of dyslexia.
 In so doing, it invites educators to reflect on their own perceptions of dyslexia.

 In this review, the authors examine at the efficacy of assistive technology (AT) for intermediate level (grade 6-8) students with learning disabilities (LDs).
 Additionally, the authors present a number of research findings and suggestions for implementing AT.

 By Ian Matheson and Jeffrey MacCormack With the incredible demands we face as educators, it can be difficult to stay on top of research about our students.
 It seems like there is a new scientific term every year as we learn more and more about the human brain.
 Research in the cognitive and neurological sciences [...]

-By Jeffrey MacCormack and Ian Matheson Even though we’ve known for some time that working memory and learning disabilities (LDs) are related, we still don’t fully understand their relationship.
+By Jeffrey MacCormack and Ian Matheson Click here to access the infographic.
+Even though we’ve known for some time that working memory and learning disabilities (LDs) are related, we still don’t fully understand their relationship.
 Working memory is our ability to store information temporarily while our brain is busy with a different task.
-We use our working memory to learn language, [...]
+We use [...]